 The WCHN chooses to engage the public on a continuum ensuring that at all stages the public are informed and to allow for some opportunities to place final decision-making in the hands of the public.
 Not every decision will require intensive public participation.

 All public engagement is coordinated through the Consumer and Community Engagement Unit.
-The Unit is managed by the Manager of Consumer and Community Engagement who holds Australia’s first Public Certificate in Health Consumer and Community Engagement issued by the University of South Australia.
+The Unit is managed by the Director of Consumer and Community Engagement who holds Australia’s first Public Certificate in Health Consumer and Community Engagement issued by the University of South Australia.